Remains found stuffed in garment bag 45 years ago in rural Nevada ID'd as Ohio woman

 Then last March, police said, they teamed up with Othram Inc., a private laboratory specializing in forensic genealogy analysis that has helped close countless other cold cases nationwide.

-In a separate news release, Othram said Wednesday they used DNA taken from the remains “to develop a comprehensive DNA profile for the unidentified woman,” leading investigators to Charleston's niece.
+In a separate news release, Othram said Wednesday they used DNA taken from the remains “to develop a comprehensive DNA profile for the unidentified woman,” leading investigators to two of Charleston's nieces still living in Ohio.

-Using a DNA sample provided by the niece, police said, the lab was able to link the 45-year-old remains to Charleston.
+Liggitt said she received the news in April.
+She was on her way out of the house when her phone rang.
+She didn't recognize the out-of-state phone number, but she answered it anyway.

+On the other end of the line was Nevada State Police Detective Sean Koester, who had taken over the cold case in October 2022.
+By then, Koester said, the case had been dormant for 40-plus years.